Cyfrin/Updraft/src/routes/security/4-puppy-raffle/45-codehawks/+page.md

 Here, you will find all relevant data, including payouts, statistics, details about the First Flight - everything you need to participate effectively.

-Enjoy the journey of embarking on your first flight and gaining those valuable bug-hunting skills.
+Enjoy the journey of embarking on your First Flight and gaining those valuable bug-hunting skills.
 We wish you the best of luck in finding those pesky bugs and the amazing opportunity to submit a finding.
 Happy hunting!